Theory of Mind (ToM)

 For example, your thought that “John thinks I ate his sandwich” reflects a basic understanding that John has internal mental states much like your own, though the specific content of those mental states may differ from your own (in this case, perhaps you believe that Mary ate John’s sandwich).

-Studies have shown that some humans use their ToM capabilities to think about other human’s mental states (e.g., “John believes that I intent to make him believe that I didn’t crave his sandwich”).
+Studies have shown that some humans use their ToM capabilities to think about other human’s mental states (e.g., “John believes that I intend to make him believe that I didn’t crave his sandwich”).
 Indeed, ToM is a sophisticated thought process that is more often identified with humans.

 In a typically developing child, a coherent theory of mind emerges between ages 3 and 5 (although rudiments of this skill, such as following another person’s gaze to understand what she is looking at, appear earlier).
 Theory of mind deficits is one major symptom of autism, a psychological disorder that usually appears early in life (other psychological disorders or brain injuries can also produce empathy deficits).